migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 6. Find the pipe paths for each cell, then determine a coordinate path to drag the mouse through.
 7. Execute the mouse instructions and solve the puzzle.

+You'll notice I made the bot for macOS.
+The most important reason is that my primary machine is a macbook.
+Also, the macOS app store supports some mobile applications designed for iOS thanks to their shared parent company.
+This allows me to run Flow Free without the use of a virtual machine or emulator such as BlueStacks.

 ### Initializing the bot

 I implement the bot as an object, and upon creation it does several things: